freenas/freenas-docs/userguide/tn_vcenter.rst

 Highlight an extent in the list and click :guilabel:`Edit`.
-The :guilabel:`Edit Extent` window opens, which is the same as :ref:`Create Extent <extentscreate>`, but populated with the current extent settings.
+The :guilabel:`Edit Extent` window opens, which is the same as :ref:`Create Extent <vcenter_extent_create_fig>`, but populated with the current extent settings.
 Make any changes to the options, then click :guilabel:`OK` to save the new configuration.